jasmineakbari/teamProfileGenerator/README.md

-# teamProfileGenerator
+# Team Profile Generator

 ## Description

 This is a very simple and easy to use Team Profile Generator.
-With this you can enter the names and information of your 4 persons team.
-You can populte a Manager, Employee, Engineer and Intern using inquirer prompts and node.js.
+With this you can enter the names and information of your 4 person team.
+You can populate a Manager, Employee, Engineer and Intern using inquirer prompts and node.js.
 Please read the installation guide to assist with getting started.
 After installation is complete you are able to follow command line prompts to ultimately generate your unique HTML web page showing your new team!

 ## Table of Contents